Kimserey/BlogArchive/20160531transform_your_websharper_webapp_into_android_app_with_xamarin_forms_webview.md

 # Transform your WebSharper web app into a Android mobile app with Xamarin.Forms WebView

-With WebSharper, it is easy and quick to build Single Page Applications (SPA) in F#.
+With `WebSharper`, it is easy and quick to build `Single Page Applications (SPA)` in F#.
 If you followed my blog, you must have noticed that I regularly post about WebSharper functionalities.
-Building a SPA using F# is one of the reason why I started to look into WebSharper.
+Building a `SPA` using F# is one of the reason why I started to look into WebSharper.
 It is also the subject of one of the first blog post I wrote.

 [https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html](https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html)